Press Trust of India

 “Repeatedly this court has emphasised that the courts should not be guided by misplaced sympathy or continuity ground, as a factor in judicial review while examining the quantum of punishment,” the Bench said.

-The HC had ordered reinstatement of the clerk on the ground that the penalty of removal from service was disproportionate to the nature and gravity of his misconduct.
+The HC had ordered for reinstatement of the clerk on the ground that the penalty of removal from service was disproportionate to the nature and gravity of his misconduct.

 The school authorities had approached the apex court questioning the reasoning and rationale of the direction given by the HC.

-The apex court, however, held that the reasoning of the HC was “unacceptable” and restored the decision of the Central Administrative Tribunal upholding the punishment of removal of the man from service.
+The apex court, however, held that the reasoning of the HC was “unacceptable” and restored the decision of Central Administrative Tribunal upholding the punishment of removal of the man from service.

 “We find that the high court has totally downplayed the seriousness of misconduct.
 It was a case where the respondent employee (clerk) had gone to the place of work in a fully drunken state.
 Going to the place of work under the influence of alcohol during working hours (it was 11.30 a.m.) would itself be a serious act of misconduct.